 - Go to the nearest medical facility/emergency room.
 It is important to seek appropriate medical attention to ensure your health and well-being, as well as to preserve any physical evidence.

 - If you suspect that you may have been given a drug, ask the hospital or clinic where you receive medical care to take a urine sample.
 The urine sample should be preserved as evidence.
 “Rape drugs,” such as Rohypnol and GHB, are more likely to be detected in urine than in blood.

 - For professional and confidential counseling support, call the Virginia Family Violence & Sexual Assault Hotline at 1-800-838-8238.
 Help is available 24 hours a day.

-- You should take steps to preserve any physical evidence because it will be necessary to prove criminal domestic violence, dating violence, sexual assault, or stalking, or to obtain a protective order.
+- You should take the following steps to preserve any physical evidence because it will be necessary to prove criminal domestic violence, dating violence, sexual assault, or stalking, or to obtain a protective order:

 - Do not wash your hands, bathe, or douche.
 Do not urinate, if possible.

-- Do not eat, blow your nose, drink liquids, smoke, or brush your teeth if oral contact took place.
+- Do not eat, blow your nose, drink liquids, smoke, or brush your teeth if the incident involved oral contact.